The Buying Process

 Should I use a buyer's agent?

 Yes.
 As your buyer's agent, I represent you (not the seller), help you find listings, book viewings, advise on price and conditions, and handle the paperwork.
-In Ontario, the seller typically pays the commission, so there's no extra cost to you for this service.
+In many Ontario transactions, the seller offers compensation toward the buyer's brokerage fees.
+Your buyer representation agreement sets the remuneration and any amount you may owe.
+I'll explain it before you sign or make an offer.

 What are closing costs?